coderefinery/github-without-command-line/basics.md

 ## Version control

+### Why version control?

+Version control is the answer to these questions:
+- "It broke ... hopefully I have a working version somewhere?"
+- "Can you please send me the latest version?"
+- "Where is the latest version?"
+- "Which version are you using?"
+- "Which version have the authors used in the paper I am trying to reproduce?"
+- "Found a bug!
+Since when was it there?"
+- "I am sure it used to work.
+When did it change?"

 ### What are version control tools?

 - Version control is a tool that can **record snapshots of a project**.